Quickly scan this ingredient list:

 Use liberally for your tacos, enchiladas, and late afternoon snacks.
 Not recommended as a cement alternative.

 - 3 tablespoons lard

 - 1 cup warm water

-Tear into golfball sized chunks, roll between your hands to shape them into smooth balls
+Tear into golfball sized chunks, rolling between your hands to shape them into smooth balls.

-Heat a comal/griddle to medium high temperature and add tortilla
+Heat a comal/griddle to medium high temperature and add a tortilla.

 You might also like our homemade bolillos recipe.